Astor-V/SolarOptimization/notes.md

 Notes:

 Darlington Pair Transistors:
-This is a crucial IC component used in the steppor motors function.
-It ensures that the current that comes into the system (via raspberry pie) is boosted so it can work with lower current systems.
+This is a crucial IC component used in the stepper motors function.
+It ensures that the voltage that comes into the system (via raspberry pie) can turn on and off the stepper motor, by using an external battery.